Whatever monster he may have been, Perse had to admit the late Mayor Brown had great taste in art.

 “Thanks for letting us use your house,” Perse thanked her best friend, as they climbed to the floor above.
 Her own place was too small to welcome a dozen people.

 “After the favor Matt showed us, I had to respond in kind.”
-The first floor of the house held various paintings, mostly in Renaissance style.
+The first floor of the house held various paintings, mostly in the Renaissance style.
 Many of them represented angels, demons, and apocalyptic imagery.
 More of a fan of abstract art, Perse didn’t like them.
 “How odd we ended up growing closer.
 Not to criticize him, but I always saw Matt as your quiet, strange friend.
 I never really paid attention to him before.”

 Thankfully, or else she would have noticed his crush on her sooner.
 Perse had learned her lesson; seize the initiative whenever possible.
 “He never made an effort to stand out much.”
 Attention made Matt uncomfortable, unless he played a role.
 Then he shined brightly.
 Perse guessed a part of him yearned to be a different person, one that could express deep feelings he couldn’t show under normal circumstances.